MicrosoulV3/Blackjack-3.x/README.md

 - Natural Blackjack pays 3:2.
 - Normal wins pay 1:1.
 - Pushes return the wager.
-- Double Down is available on the player’s initial two-card hand when sufficient credit is available and the doubled wager remains within the configured maximum.
+- You can Double Down on your first two cards if you have enough upload credit and the doubled bet stays within the maximum.
-- Double Down draws exactly one additional card and then automatically stands.
+- Double Down gives you one more card and then automatically stands.
-- Split is available only when the two original cards are the same rank.
+- You can Split when your first two cards are the same rank.
-- Splitting requires an additional wager equal to the original wager.
+- Splitting costs another bet equal to your original bet.
-- A valid Split is allowed even when the original wager is already at the configured maximum.
-The temporary split total may therefore exceed the normal table maximum for that hand only.
+- You can still Split when your original bet is at the maximum, as long as you have enough upload credit for the second hand.
-- Repeat Bet after a split uses the original base wager, not the combined split total.
+- After a split, **Repeat Bet** uses your original bet.
-- Split hands are paid independently at 1:1.
+- Each split hand pays 1:1.
-- A 21 after splitting is not treated as a natural Blackjack.
+- A 21 after splitting is not a natural Blackjack.
-- Split Aces receive one additional card per hand and then stand automatically.
+- Split Aces get one card each and automatically stand.
-- Re-splitting is not currently supported.
-Should it?
+- Re-splitting is not supported yet.

 ## Requirements